kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

-Let's now create this pod by feeding this yaml file into the apply command:
+Let's now create this pod by feeding this yaml file into the kubectl apply command:

 ```bash
 kubectl apply -f pod-apache.yml